zero-knowledge · open source · self-destructing

 Zero-knowledge means even we can't read your secret.
 There's nothing to hand over.

-We’d rather tell you the limits than overclaim.
-These gaps are inherent to every end-to-end web app — pretending otherwise would be the real security flaw.
+We'd rather tell you the limits than overclaim.
+These gaps are inherent to every end-to-end web app.

 A compromised device

-If the sender’s or receiver’s machine is already owned, no web app can save the plaintext once it’s decrypted there.
+If the sender's or receiver's machine is already owned, no web app can protect the plaintext once it's decrypted there.

 Trusting the served JavaScript

-You’re trusting that the code we serve is the honest code.
-That’s true of every end-to-end web app.
-Mitigations: strict CSP, no third-party scripts on crypto pages, and an open repo you can audit or self-host.
+You're trusting that the code we serve is the honest code.
+Mitigations: strict CSP, no third-party scripts on crypto pages, open repo you can audit or self-host.

 A leaked link

 The code is open.
-Audit it, file an issue, or run your own copy.
+Audit it, file an issue, or run your own instance.